Tejas-007-11/DarenaSolutions-MeldRx/README.md

-# HYGIEIA – AI-Powered Stroke Prediction System
+Stroke Prediction System Using Machine Learnong

-HYGIEIA is an AI-powered stroke prediction system designed to analyze patient health metrics and predict stroke risks with high accuracy.
+This is a stroke prediction system designed to analyze patient health metrics and predict stroke risks with high accuracy.
 This project leverages **machine learning** to provide early warnings and assist healthcare professionals in proactive decision-making.

 ## 🌟 Features
 - 🏥 **Predicts Stroke Risk** based on patient data